top of page

 [Webinar] Findings from Addiction Stigma in America: How Public Knowledge Shapes Attitudes Toward Recovery

-Join us for a webinar exploring findings from a nationally representative study on addiction knowledge in the United States and how it shapes attitudes toward individuals in recovery and support for public health policies.
-Conducted by the Addiction Policy Forum, Gallup, and researchers from the University of Delaware, the study revealed critical gaps in addiction knowledge: nearly 1 in 4 U.S. adults do not recognize addiction as a health condition, and many report low confid
+This webinar explored findings from a nationally representative study examining addiction knowledge in the United States and how it shapes attitudes toward individuals in recovery and support for public health policies.
+Conducted by the Addiction Policy Forum, Gallup, and researchers from the University of Delaware, the study identified critical gaps in addiction knowledge.
+Findings showed that nearly one in four U.S. adults did not recognize addiction as a health condition,

 ![[Webinar] The Neurobiology of Relapse and Models to Support Recovery](https://static.wixstatic.com/media/9f7bf4_cea227c5a2d64ab5acef8c5074392cb2~mv2.png/v1/fill/w_333,h_250,fp_0.50_0.50,q_35,blur_30,enc_avif,quality_auto/9f7bf4_cea227c5a2d64ab5acef8c5074392cb2~mv2.webp)